-General and administrative costs for the six month periods ended June 30, 2015 and 2014
+General and administrative costs for the nine month periods ended September 30, 2015 and 2014

-The general and administrative costs for the six month periods ended June 30, 2015 and 2014 were \$7.6 million and \$2.6 million, respectively.
-The increase in general and administrative costs in 2015 of \$5.0 million principally resulted from an increase in share-based compensation from zero in 2014 to \$3.8 million in 2015 in connection with equity awards issued or modified during the second half of 2014 and the three months ended June 30, 2015.
-In addition, during August 2014 we formed a subsidiary in the United States that hired additional personnel and engaged an investor relations firm that resulted in additional expenses in 2015 of \$766,000.
+General and administrative costs for the nine month periods ended September 30, 2015 and 2014 were \$12.3 million and \$5.2 million, respectively.
+The increase in general and administrative costs in 2015 of \$7.1 million principally resulted from an increase in share-based compensation from \$1.7 million in 2014 to \$5.8 million in 2015 in connection with equity awards issued or modified during the nine months ended September 30, 2015.
 We have also experienced increased costs associated with becoming a publicly listed company in the United States including increases in insurance, legal and accounting costs.
-Offsetting these items was a reduction in costs that were incurred during the six month period ended June, 30 2014 related to our IPO that totaled \$1.8 million.
+We opened an office in the United States in August 2014 hiring additional staff and engaging an investor relations firm that resulted in increased costs during the nine month period ended September 30, 2015 of \$800,000 compared to the same period in 2014.
+Offsetting these items was a reduction in costs that were incurred during the nine month period ended September, 30 2014 related to our IPO that totaled \$1.6 million.
 No IPO costs were incurred in 2015.
-We continue to expect our quarterly rate of general and administrative spend will increase in the future as we expand our business and advance our intellectual property portfolio.
+We expect our rate of general and administrative spending will increase in the future as we expand our business and advance our intellectual property portfolio including expenditures in connection with the law suits against Biogen in Europe.

-Non-operating income (expense) for the six month periods ended June 30, 2015 and 2014
+Non-operating income (expense) for the nine month periods ended September 30, 2015 and 2014

-During the six month period ended June 30, 2015, the Group recognized a non-cash foreign exchange gain of \$10.1 million.
-The \$10.1 million non-cash foreign exchange gain resulted primarily from the Parent holding over \$100 million USD Assets while the Parent's functional currency is the DKK.
-The gain is the direct result of the strengthening of the USD compared to the DKK during the period that is reflected as a non-cash foreign exchange gain when USD Assets are converted to DKK at June 30, 2015.
-The Parent also holds UK Assets with a face value of £5.4 that favorably impacted the non-cash foreign exchange gain during the period as the GBP strengthened against the DKK.
-During the six month period ended June 30, 2014, the Parent did not hold a significant amount of USD Assets or UK Assets and therefore the foreign exchange gain recognized during 2014 was not material.
+During the nine month period ended September 30, 2015, the Group recognized a non-cash foreign exchange gain of \$9.6 million.
+The \$9.6 million non-cash foreign exchange gain resulted primarily from the Parent holding over \$100 million USD Assets while the Parent's functional currency is the DKK.
+The gain is the direct result of the strengthening of the USD compared to the DKK during the period that is reflected as a non-cash foreign exchange gain when USD Assets are converted to DKK at September 30, 2015.
+The Parent also holds available-for-sale financial assets issued by the government of the United Kingdom ("UK Assets).
+The UK Assets favorably impacted the non-cash foreign exchange gain during the period as the British Pound strengthened against the DKK.
+During the nine month period ended September 30, 2014, the Group incurred a foreign exchange loss of \$159,000 that resulted primarily from the conversion of amounts payable to our US vendors at September 30, 2014 to DKK as the USD strengthened against the DKK during the nine month period ended September 30, 2014.
+The Group did not hold available-for-sale financial assets during the nine month period ended September 30, 2014.